William-f-12/William-f-12.github.io/README.md

 2. Abandon the implementation of using the same navigation bar html/css file to improve performance.
 3. Change the style and visual effect of the navigation bar.
 4. Add 20 photos I took, and build the gallery page.
+5. Slightly modified the size of the navigation bar and added a top image to the About Me page.

 <br/><br/><br/>